-However, during the past 26 years, DTSC has not taken all of the steps needed to resolve about $184.5 million in costs that the Department incurred cleaning up contaminated sites.
-Following is a Q&A about DTSC’s cost recovery backlog and what Director Debbie Raphael is doing to address it.
-READ MORE
+However, between 1987 and 2013, DTSC did not take all of the steps needed to resolve about $184.5 million in costs that the Department incurred cleaning up contaminated sites.

 In May 2013, DTSC released a Financial Integrity and State Manager’s Accountability (FISMA) [link to FISMA already posted] report, summarizing the Department’s efforts to address the backlog of costs.

 Since then, DTSC has overhauled and standardized its billing and collection process and trained more than 400 employees on new cost recovery procedures.
 It has created two plans that serve as a blueprint for the department – one to reduce the backlog and the other to ensure that the same problems are not repeated.

 In January 2014, the California State Auditor’s Office began an audit of DTSC.
 Their findings and recommendations are included in a report released on Aug.
 7, 2014.
 The report both guides and validates DTSC’s approach to addressing the backlog of costs.

 Detailed information on cost recovery efforts will be available in the department’s “Fixing the Foundation” report, which tracks reform initiatives throughout DTSC.
 Our progress in reducing the backlog also will be updated regularly on this webpage.

 *Read a Q&A about DTSC’s cost recovery backlog.